SwiftGGTeam/the-swift-programming-language-in-chinese/source/chapter2/14_Initialization.md

 if fahrenheitUnit != nil {
     print("This is a defined temperature unit, so initialization succeeded.")
 }
-// 打印 "This is a defined temperature unit, so initialization succeeded."
+// 打印 “This is a defined temperature unit, so initialization succeeded.”

 let unknownUnit = TemperatureUnit(symbol: "X")
 if unknownUnit == nil {
     print("This is not a defined temperature unit, so initialization failed.")
 }
-// 打印 "This is not a defined temperature unit, so initialization failed."
+// 打印 “This is not a defined temperature unit, so initialization failed.”
 ```

 <a name="failable_initializers_for_enumerations_with_raw_values"></a>